Learning to draw matters not just to artists, but to everyone.

-Learning how to draw well requires that you view the things in front of you with what artists call an “innocent eye”.
+Learning how to draw well requires that you view the things in front of you with an “innocent eye”.

-If you are thinking “apple” when drawing an apple, you will not get a very accurate drawing of the apple in front of you.
+If you are thinking “apple” when drawing an apple, you will not get a very accurate drawing.
 This is because we are used to thinking in visual symbols.

-So, if you think to yourself that you are drawing an apple, you will likely create a circle with a stem coming out of it instead of something that looks like an apple does in real life.
+So, if you think to yourself that you are drawing an apple, you will likely create a circle with a stem coming out of it.
+This symbolic representation does not look like an apple does in real life.

 Unfortunately, I have never seen an actual apple look like that.
 When looking at an apple carefully, you can see the stem comes from the middle of the apple, not the top.
-You will discover that it is asymmetrical and has bumps and all sorts of other delights waiting for a careful eye to discover them.
+You will discover that it is asymmetrical.
+It also has bumps and all sorts of other delights waiting for a careful eye to discover them.